PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 ::: info

 - The magnetometer **biases** are only observable while the drone is rotating
 - The true heading is observable when the vehicle is accelerating (linear acceleration) while absolute position or velocity measurements are fused (e.g. GPS).
-This means that heading measurements are optional after initialization if those conditions are met often enough to constrain the heading drift (caused by gyro bias).
+  This means that magnetometer heading measurements are optional after initialization if those conditions are met often enough to constrain the heading drift (caused by gyro bias).

 :::